ajvelo/Flutter-Films/lib/README.md

 `Widget (presentation) -> Riverpod (presentation) -> Usecase (domain) -> Repository (domain) -> Repository (data) -> Datasource (data) -> API`

 As a result, the API will give the datasource a model, the repository will take use that model to create an entity, and the entity will be given to the usecase, which'll ultimately be used in the widget.

+### Testing

+To conclude our Clean Architecture implementation and check that it is robust, we must right unit tests, testing each module.
+Our objective is to accomplish the following goals:

+1. Ensure that modules are discrete and decoupled.
+2. Verify the behaviour of our classes, data types and functions are working as intended.

+The file structure of our tests should mirror that of our Clean Architecture structure.
+That is, have a folder for data, domain and presentation, with the tests within.
+If the application contains several features, that it may be worth having a top-level `features/` folder for readability.

+The tests can be found <a href="https://github.com/ajvelo/Flutter-Films/tree/main/test/features">here</a>.